jon-jacky/Piety/editors/ed.md

 might switch to the buffer *keyboard.py*.
 If more than one buffer name begins with the same prefix, *ed.py* just chooses one.

+In the *b* command, if the buffer name parameter is omitted, the previous buffer is selected.
+This makes it easy to switch back and forth between two buffers.

 **ed.py** supports these line address forms from classic *ed*:

  *number . , ; % $ 'c /text/ // ?text? ?? +number -number ^number* also *+ ++*  etc. *- --* etc. *^ ^^* etc.